• Skip to primary navigation

 • The buttery flavor of this delicate cookie makes for the perfect ending to a meal or the perfect addition to your afternoon coffee or tea

-• Buttery shortbread cookies are made from simple ingredients, making them the perfect choice for an easy dessert for your summer BBQ or weekend gathering
+• Buttery shortbread cookies are made from simple ingredients, making them the perfect choice for beginner bakers and as an easy dessert for your summer BBQ or weekend gathering

 Lemon and lavender combined in these delicious buttery shortbread cookies.